SloshyOsmosis/BookClubApp-Complete/README.md

 This is the ReadMe file for my Book Club App created in Android Studio.

-DISCLAIMER ñ This application was developed in Android Studio Jellyfish using a Kotlin Gradle.
+DISCLAIMER ‚Äì This application was developed in Android Studio Jellyfish using a Kotlin Gradle.
 May be out of date for older Android Studio builds!

-TargetSDK/CompileSDK ñ 34
+TargetSDK/CompileSDK ‚Äì 34

-Gradle Version ñ 8.6
+Gradle Version ‚Äì 8.6

-Android Gradle Plugin Version ñ 8.4.0-alpha12 (got too far into the project to change(sorry))
+Android Gradle Plugin Version ‚Äì 8.4.0-alpha12 (got too far into the project to change(sorry))

 To view changes such as adding book/updating book, please refresh the screen by leaving and coming back to the page to see the changes.